danstd/vehicle_user_manual_rag_public/README.md

 The initial goal for this project was to create a working application for a single vehicle type, but enhancements have been made to include additional vehicles.
 As a working prototype, the 2020 Toyota Tacoma and 2020 Toyota Rav4 are included as vehicle search options.

 ### Technologies
  - *LLM*: OpenAI and Ollama are both usable with this application.
-Gemma2 and gpt-4o-mini are given as options in the [config.json](https://github.com/danstd/vehicle_user_manual_rag/blob/main/rag_flask/data/config.json) file (see below), but other models may be added by updating the config.json file.
+Gemma2 and gpt-4o-mini are given as options in the [config.json](https://github.com/danstd/vehicle_user_manual_rag_public/blob/main/rag_flask/data/config.json) file (see below), but other models may be added by updating the config.json file.
  - *Knowledge base*: Elasticsearch is used to store text as wel as vector embeddings for the user manual information.
  - *Monitoring*: This application does not have a front-end enabled for monitoring, but user interactions and user feedback are recorded and saved to a Postgres database.
-The [config.json](https://github.com/danstd/vehicle_user_manual_rag/blob/main/rag_flask/data/config.json) file can be used to enable or disable online LLM evaluation of generated answers and user query rewriting.
+The [config.json](https://github.com/danstd/vehicle_user_manual_rag_public/blob/main/rag_flask/data/config.json) file can be used to enable or disable online LLM evaluation of generated answers and user query rewriting.
 - *Interface*: The user interface for this project is a Flask application.
 [Flask is a popular lightweight web application framework for Python](https://palletsprojects.com/projects/flask/).
 - *Ingestion pipeline*: A python file is used to run the ingestion pipeline for this application - *data_pipeline.py*.

 ### Best Practices
-- Hybrid search with elasticsearch may be used if set in the [config.json](https://github.com/danstd/vehicle_user_manual_rag/blob/main/rag_flask/data/config.json) file.
-By default the best settings as determined by evaluation (see [evaluation/es_retrieval_evaluation.ipynb](https://github.com/danstd/vehicle_user_manual_rag/blob/main/evaluation/es_retrieval_evaluation.ipynb)) are already set in the [config.json](https://github.com/danstd/vehicle_user_manual_rag/blob/main/rag_flask/data/config.json) file.
+- Hybrid search with elasticsearch may be used if set in the [config.json](https://github.com/danstd/vehicle_user_manual_rag_public/blob/main/rag_flask/data/config.json) file.
+By default the best settings as determined by evaluation (see [evaluation/es_retrieval_evaluation.ipynb](https://github.com/danstd/vehicle_user_manual_rag_public/blob/main/evaluation/es_retrieval_evaluation.ipynb)) are already set in the [config.json](https://github.com/danstd/vehicle_user_manual_rag_public/blob/main/rag_flask/data/config.json) file.
-- User query rewriting may be used to handle user questions asking for the location of information in the user manuals; this is also controlled in the [config.json](https://github.com/danstd/vehicle_user_manual_rag/blob/main/rag_flask/data/config.json) file.
+- User query rewriting may be used to handle user questions asking for the location of information in the user manuals; this is also controlled in the [config.json](https://github.com/danstd/vehicle_user_manual_rag_public/blob/main/rag_flask/data/config.json) file.

 -
 ### Instructions

 #### Quick start
- - Clone this repository: `git clone https://github.com/danstd/vehicle_user_manual_rag.git`
+ - Clone this repository: `git clone https://github.com/danstd/vehicle_user_manual_rag_public.git`
- - Move to new directory: `cd vehicle_user_manual_rag`
+ - Move to new directory: `cd vehicle_user_manual_rag_public`
  - Create *.env* file. `cp .env_reference .env`
  - Add OpenAI keys to *.env* file if you would like to use OpenAI models.
  - Build and start docker containers: `docker-compose up -d`